ayahariri/Reading-Notes/README.md

 # Reading-Notes

+# ALL ABOUT MASTERING MARKDOWN

+## What is a Markdown?
+Markdown is a way to style your content on a web.
+You control the display of your content by formatting words as bold or italic, adding images, and creating lists and so much more!
+In other words, designing the content you want your reader to read, and design it in a way that is pleasurable to read.

+## Syntax Guide to Markdown

+There are several ways for your to display your content.
+Headers

 ## GROWTH MINDEST
 A growth mindest in summary is basically the way one thinks about his capabilities in learning and expanding his knowledge.